supapraisekb/alx-pre_course/0x01-git/README.md

-This is my very first readme comment
+This is my very first readme comment...
+Alx SWE program is great